cardano-foundation/docs-cardano-org/getting-started/3rd-party-integration/index.rst

    integrated clients.
 New integration should, however, look into cardano-graphql.

--  `cardano-graphql`_ - HTTP GraphQL API for Cardano.
+-  `cardano-graphql`_ - the HTTP GraphQL API for Cardano.
 A more flexible alternative for blockchain exploration than cardano-rest.

--  `Adrestia libraries`_ - Recommended for larger exchanges who wish to construct their own wallet scheme and manage UTXOs themselves.
+-  `Adrestia libraries`_ - is recommended for larger exchanges who wish to construct their own wallet scheme and manage UTXOs themselves.
 This consists of the following: